 My parents spent the week as volunteers digging up dinosaur bones at Inverloch.
-I spent much of it in Melbourne, catching up with my Uncle David and Auntie Sue, but we all spent a few days together at Inverloch as well.
+I spent much of it in Melbourne, catching up with my uncle and aunt, but we all spent a few days together at Inverloch as well.

 We caught up with relatives at Nhill, both on the way there and on the way back.
 On the way back we went via Shepparton, where I caught up with a much-valued friend I haven’t seen in thirteen years.
 It was very nice to see her again.

 Right now I don’t really feel like describing our holiday in detail, but feel free to ask questions.
 The rest of this post is devoted to my beach photographs.